MicrosoftDocs/query-docs/query-languages/dax/maxx-function-dax.md

 - Blank values are skipped.
 TRUE/FALSE values are not supported.

+- If the expression has variant or mixed value types such as text and number, then by default MAXX considers only numbers.
+If `<variant> = TRUE`, the maximum value is returned.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]

 ## Example 1

-The following formula uses an expression as the second argument to calculate the total amount of taxes and shipping for each order in the table, InternetSales.
+The following formula uses an expression as the second argument to calculate the total amount of taxes and shipping for each order in the InternetSales table.
 The expected result is 375.7184.

 ```dax
 = MAXX(InternetSales, InternetSales[TaxAmt]+ InternetSales[Freight])